Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 > March 21st 2019

-Gave a workshop on how to build a React application from scratch with React Context, to a class of bootcamp students and experienced developers.
+Gave a workshop on how to build a React application from scratch with React Context, to a class of both bootcamp students and experienced developers.

 ## Personal Projects